wheelo/gulp-version-patch/README.md

 ## gulp-version-patch

-a gulp plugin which patches the included resource files version in html & css
+A gulp plugin which patches the version of included resource files of html and css file

 ## Installation